In Portugal, Drug Use Is Treated As A Medical Issue, Not A Crime

 Drug-related HIV infections in Portugal have dropped 95 percent.

-Drug workers hand out packets with clean needles and condoms, and listen to another addict, Antonio, describe his anxiety.
+Drug workers hand out packets with clean needles and condoms and listen to another addict, Antonio, describe his anxiety.

 "If the drugs hurt too much my body, I escape a little, and then I come back again," he says.
 "But it's a world I cannot escape!
 If I turn there, it's there — it's everywhere.
 I cannot escape."